Written By Deborah Bennett, GIS Specialist

 By tracking the mosquito populations, managers can make educated decisions on whether control measures are needed as well as when and where to make adulticide applications.
 The data allows mosquito control technicians to set parameters and load a base map for each mosquito application mission.
 During a ground mission, a technician’s truck has a GPS controlled variable flow Ultra-Low Volume (ULV) sprayer and a PC within the cab that displays a moving map and mission database to record the GIS data.
 All aspects of adulticide applications (ground or aerial) can be recorded including but not limited to time and date of application, the application rate, the product utilized, the amount of product applied, and the specific route with notes on exclusion areas.

-In addition to the practical applications, in the day to day operations of an IMM program, GIS can assist in:
+In addition to the practical applications, in the day-to-day operations of an IMM program, GIS can assist in:

 Regulatory Compliance